-- (1) The Chairman may consider the documented benefits derived from the noncompliance, or may rely on reasonable assumptions regarding such benefits. - (2) If noncompliance continues for more than one day, the Chairman may treat each daily illegal act or omission as a separate violation. - (b) Seriousness of the violation.
+The Chairman may consider the documented benefits derived from the noncompliance, or may rely on reasonable assumptions regarding such benefits.

+(2) If noncompliance continues for more than one day, the Chairman may treat each daily illegal act or omission as a separate violation.

+(b) Seriousness of the violation.
 The Chairman may adjust the amount of a civil fine to reflect the seriousness of the violation.
-In doing so, the Chairman shall consider the extent to which the violation threatens the integrity of Indian gaming. - (c) History of violations.
-The Chairman may adjust a civil fine by an amount that reflects the respondent's history of violations over the preceding five (5) years. - (1) A violation cited by the Chairman shall not be considered unless the associated notice of violation is the subject of a final order of the Commission and has not been vacated; and - (2) Each violation shall be considered whether or not it led to a civil fine. - (d) Negligence or willfulness.
-The Chairman may adjust the amount of a civil fine based on the degree of fault of bi omission.
+In doing so, the Chairman shall consider the extent to which the violation threatens the integrity of Indian gaming.

+(c) History of violations.
+The Chairman may adjust a civil fine by an amount that reflects the respondent's history of violations over the preceding five (5) years.

+(1) A violation cited by the Chairman shall not be considered unless the associated notice of violation is the subject of a final order of the Commission and has not been vacated; and bi onnission.

+(2) Each violation shall be considered whether or not it led to a civil fine.

+(d) Negligence or willfulness.
+The Chairman may adjust the amount of a civil fine based on the degree of fault of the second act is an element failing to